 Zimplats Holdings Limited

 The company owns 86.9% of Zimplats Holdings Limited (Zimplats).
-During the year, Implats swopped its 30% direct holding in Zimbabwe Platinum Mines (Pvt) Limited (Zimbabwe Mines) for an additional 14,873,160 shares in Zimplats (2.8%) resulting in Zimbabwe Mines becoming a fully owned subsidiary of Zimplats.
+Zimbabwe Platinum Mines Limited is a wholly owned subsidiary of Zimplats.

 Aquarius Platinum Limited

 The company holds an 8.6% interest in Aquarius Platinum Limited (Aquarius).
 Aquarius is listed on the Australian Stock Exchange, London Stock Exchange and the JSE.